 Get an overview of the basic nuts and bolts of conservation economics, including tax credit programs, Los Angeles’ Adaptive Reuse Ordinance and other incentives for conservation of historic properties.
 The day also includes an exploration of historic downtown Los Angeles.

-Intended as an overview of the legal strategies for protecting historic resources in California, topics covered will include federal, state, and local preservation legislation, including discussions of Section 106 review, the California Environmental Quality Act (CEQA), Environmental Impact Reports (EIRs), and the crafting of effective local historic preservation ordinances.
+Intended as an overview of the legal strategies for protecting historic resources in California, topics covered will include federal, state, and local preservation legislation, including discussions of Section 106 review, the California Environmental Quality Act (CEQA), Environmental Impact Reports (EIRs), and advocacy.

 Learn about political strategies for protecting historic resources.
 Topics covered will include federal, state, and local preservation entities, certified local governments, historic resource surveys, preservation commissions and advocacy.